AsherCode023/Alpha18-coder/README.md

 <img align="right" alt="GIF" height="160px" src="https://media.giphy.com/media/du3J3cXyzhj75IOgvA/giphy.gif" />

 I'm a creative coder and self-taught React developer who is passionate about coding and learning new things every day.
-My current aims are to have a community to participate with, get a job, and code large projects to share, thus I'm now sharing my journey and constructing in public.
+My current aims are to have a community to participate with, get a job, and code large projects to share, thus I'm now sharing my journey and constructing in public on twitter and [hashnode].

 ✉ email: alonsosandovalch@gmail.com